scalar-labs/scalar-kubernetes/docs/SetupDatabaseForAWS.md

 Note:-

 * Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least one Aurora Replica.
-Read more about it in [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).
+Read more about it in the [AWS official guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).